Delicacies Destiny

-Delicacies Destiny (珍馐记) is a Chinese streaming television series produced by Huanyu Film and Television.
+Delicacies Destiny (珍馐记) is a Chinese television series produced by Huanyu Film and Television.
 The series premiered in Mainland China on Bilibili on April 7, 2022.
 Internationally, the series is available on Disney+ in selected countries.

 Plot

-The Chinese series „Delicacies Destiny“ centers on the young and talented cook Ling Xiaoxiao.
+The plot centres on the young and talented cook Ling Xiaoxiao.
 The crown prince of the imperial palace, Zhu Shoukui, begins to take an interest in her and grants her a position at court.
 But in a scheming and begrudging environment, it is not easy for Ling to hold her own.